ajamesl/cnn-internals/README.md

 ### Internal Visualisations

-The following images show the internal representations learned by each convolutional layer of the LeNet-5 network projected down to pixel space using a deconvolutional network along with corresponding image patches:
+The following images show the internal representations learned by each convolutional layer of the LeNet-5 network projected down to pixel space using a deconvolutional network.
+Activations are shown alongside their corresponding image patches:

 #### Convolutional Layer 1 (conv1)
 ![Conv1 Internal Representations](images/lenet-5_conv1.png)